What You Need to Know About Machine Tool Operator

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-- Numerical Control Machine Set-Up Operator
+- Computer Numerical Control Lathe Operator (CNC Lathe Operator)

-- Numerical Control Router Operator
+- Medical Numerical Control Operator

 - Computer Numerical Control Machinist (CNC Machinist)